Industry Insight · For Engineering Teams

 Skills turn Claude from a smart autocomplete into a disciplined engineer that follows your team's exact playbook.
-Here's how to build them, and why you should start today.
+Here's the SKILL.md format, the frontmatter, the directory layout, and the advanced patterns that make them production-grade.

-A Skill is a markdown file, specifically a SKILL.md) that gives Claude a structured set of instructions it loads before executing a task.
-Think of it as a run-book for Claude: when you invoke a skill, Claude reads the file and follows it like a senior engineer following an internal playbook.
+A Skill is a markdown file (specifically a SKILL.md) that gives Claude a structured set of instructions it loads before executing a task.
+Think of it as a runbook: when you invoke a skill, Claude reads the file and follows it like a senior engineer following an internal playbook.

 SKILL.md